 - Stress Less.
 Cortisol is a hormone produced by the adrenal glands and helps the body to manage stress.
 The stress hormone can interfere with the hunger hormones: Ghrelin and Leptin.

 - Use supplements.
 Sometimes we don’t get our daily requirements only from foods.
-While not necessary, supplements can help you reach ketosis faster, relief the symptoms of keto flu and improve the overall keto results.
+While not necessary, supplements can help you reach ketosis faster, relief the symptoms of flu and improve the overall results.

-Quick keto tip: Pay attention to the ingredients of store bought products to make sure they don’t contain hidden carbs.
+Quick tip: Pay attention to the ingredients of store bought products to make sure they don’t contain hidden carbs.
 Check out the list of the most common foods that contain hidden sugar.